dani-peoplefun/release-announcer/README.md

 # Install ngrok
 npm install -g ngrok

-# In one terminal, start your local server
+# In one terminal, start your Vercel dev server
-vercel dev
+pnpm dev:vercel

 # In another terminal, expose it publicly
 ngrok http 3000